Azure/bicep-types-az/generated/timeseriesinsights/microsoft.timeseriesinsights/2017-11-15/types.md

 ## EnvironmentStateDetails
 ### Properties
-* **code**: string (ReadOnly): Contains the code that represents the reason of an environment being in a particular state.
+* **code**: string: Contains the code that represents the reason of an environment being in a particular state.
 Can be used to programmatically handle specific cases.
-* **message**: string (ReadOnly): A message that describes the state in detail.
+* **message**: string: A message that describes the state in detail.

 ## EnvironmentStatus
 ### Properties
 * **ingress**: [IngressEnvironmentStatus](#ingressenvironmentstatus) (ReadOnly): An object that represents the status of ingress on an environment.

-## EventHubEventSourceCreationProperties
+## EventHubEventSourceCreationPropertiesOrEventHubEventSourceResourceProperties
 ### Properties
 * **consumerGroupName**: string (Required): The name of the event hub's consumer group that holds the partitions from which events will be read.
 * **creationTime**: string (ReadOnly): The time the resource was created.